yanlinw/ztna-model-network/README.md

-# Splashtop ZTNA Provision Tool
+# Splashtop ZTNA POC Provisioning Tool

-This project provides a tool that can provision an isolated cloud-based network POC environment for IT admin or devops engineer to evaluate zero trust network access solutions.
+This open-source project offers a tool for creating an isolated cloud-based network POC environment for IT admins or DevOps engineers to test zero-trust network access solutions.

 ## Architecture

-This tool is implemented by using Hashicorp Terraform.
-It provisions AWS EC2 medium instance, a Kubernetes (kind cluster) on top of the EC2 instance, and multiple network services as well as k8s pods on top of Kubernetes cluster:
+This tool, built with Hashicorp Terraform, sets up a single AWS EC2 medium instance, a Kubernetes cluster (using kind), and various network services and k8s pods on top of the Kubernetes cluster:

 | Service  |  Protocol    | Network Address in K8s               | Login |
 |----------|--------------|-------------------------------|-------|